sagieppel/Fully-convolutional-neural-network-FCN-for-semantic-segmentation-with-pytorch/README.md

 Figure 1) Semantic segmentation of image of liquid in glass vessel with FCN.
 Red=Empty Vessel, Blue=Liquid Filled Vessel, Grey=Background

 ## Requirements
-This network was run with Python 3.6  [Anaconda](https://www.anaconda.com/download/) package and [Pytorch 0.3](https://pytorch.org/).
-The training was done using Nvidia GTX 1080, on Linux Ubuntu 16.04.
+This network was run with Python 3.7  [Anaconda](https://www.anaconda.com/download/) package and [Pytorch 1](https://pytorch.org/).
+The training was done using Nvidia GTX 1080.

 ## Setup
 1) Install [Pytorch](https://pytorch.org/)